vukkumsp/web3-app/readme.md

     4. Copied tailwind.config.js from the website.
     5. Copied and Replaced src/index.css with index.css content provided in the website.
     6. Copied and Replaced return value of App.jsx from the content provided in the website.
+3. Copy index.css content
+4. Copy images from the link.
+5. install & import react-icons & ethers
+    1. npm install react-icons ethers
+6.
-3. in ./smart_contract run 'npm init -y'
+7. in ./smart_contract run 'npm init -y'